fampay-inc/factlib/pkg/outbox/README.md

 }
 ```

-## Service Usage
+## Consumer Usage

-The service part reads outbox events from PostgreSQL WAL and publishes them to Kafka.
+The consumer part reads outbox events from PostgreSQL WAL and publishes them to Kafka.
 Documentation for this component will be added as implementation progresses.

 ## Architecture